-C.A.S. students with demonstrated advanced research skills, whose primary interest is in theological research, whether simply as the focus of the C.A.S. program or in preparation for doctoral studies, may pursue the research track.
-Students in the research track may specialize in a particular department or follow a more interdisciplinary program.
-In consultation with the Director of the C.A.S., they choose an advisor and work closely with the advisor throughout the program.
+CAS students with demonstrated advanced research skills, whose primary interest is in theological research, whether simply as the focus of the CAS program or in preparation for doctoral studies, may pursue the research track.
+Students in the research track may specialize in a particular academic area, approved by the CAS Director, or follow a more interdisciplinary program.
+Areas for the specialized research track include Biblical Studies (NT, OT, or both), Ecumenical and Interfaith Studies, Moral and Systematic Theology, and Spirituality.
+In consultation with the Director of the CAS, they choose an advisor and work closely with the advisor throughout the program.